What is considered competent representation?

 Preparation and study the lawyer is able to give the matter;

-- Feasibility of refering/consulting with a lawyer of established competence in the field
+- Feasibility of referring/consulting with a lawyer of established competence in the field

 True or false: In many cases, the required proficiency to handle a case is that of a general practitioner.